FredHutch/community_groups/software_dev.md

 The Software Development group meets on the second Monday of the month from noon to 1 pm in the Coop Lab (M1-B406).
 All Fred Hutch and SCCA employees are welcome to attend!

+This group is focused on technical aspects of software development and design, ranging from UI/UX (user experience testing) to interactions between different types of software and languages.
+Researchers, developers, and analysts (and anyone else interested!) working in all coding languages are welcome.
+The resources below are notes and useful links from our meetings.
+Types of activites at these meetings include:
+- group discussions about topics of interest, sometimes with invited speakers
+- walking through a software stack for a given project
+- technically-focused lightning talks

 ## Collaboration in GitHub

 - [**Git Hooks**](https://githooks.com): scripts that Git executes before or after an event like `commit` or `push`